 So that’s why we decided to create a list of the best mobile idle games, because people love having a game running in the background while they’re doing something else, like listening to music, or even playing an entirely different game.
 Idles are also surprisingly addictive, giving you a great deal of progress for minimal effort.

-So as summer draws closer, and the heat starts making you lethargic, here’s a list of the best mobile idle games, so that even when you’re too tired to game, there’s something for you to play!
+So here’s a list of the best mobile idle games, so that even when you don’t want to game, there’s something for you to play!

 Here are the best mobile idle games:

 If you like making money without having to do much, AdVenture Capitalist might be just the game for you.
 Self-described as the ‘game you play while playing other, better games!’
 AdVenture Capitalist sees you start with a humble lemonade stand and build your way to fiscal domination.
 And the best part is that, like any good capitalist, you can hire others to do the work for you, and watch as your fortunes multiply.